Mettaya/Mettaya/README.md

 - 👀 I’m interested in Coding, sometimes many things
 - 🌱 I’m currently learning language and others
 - 💞️ I’m looking to collaborate on anyone
-- 📫 How to reach me i need your help soon
+- 📫 How to reach me, you can DM me
+-📍am from Indonesia

 <!---
 Mettaya/Mettaya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.